grodansparadis/vscp-python-send-heartbeat/README.md

 You can either download the scripts from this repository (https://github.com/grodansparadis/vscp-python-send-heartbeat) or install them from the package manager.
 If you download from the repository you need to install the dependencies yourself.

-The far easiest eay is to install with **pip**.
-The only thing needed to install the pyhon package is the following:
+The far easiest eay is to install with **pip** (https://pypi.org/project/vscp-python-send-heartbeat/1.0.0/).
+The only thing needed to install the python package is the following:

 ```
 pip3 install vscp-python-send-heartbeat